 2. More maintenance is required for a tankless water heater, which needs to be cleaned professionally to manufacturer’s specifications every one to three years.
 The average cost associated with tankless water heater cleanings are around $350.00.

-At Nick’s Plumbing and Sewer Services, we are your Houston tankless water heater experts.
+At Nick’s Plumbing and Air Conditioning Services, we are your Houston tankless water heater experts.
 Our licensed plumbing technicians have been to training classes, and continuously stay up to date regarding the latest technology.
 We guarantee our work, and your satisfaction with a tankless water heater is guaranteed as well.